The Doodle: Plot

 At the Plaza, Morty, Helen, Uncle Leo and Nana use room service, watch four pay-per-view movies at the same time, and order $100 massages and food.
 Elaine gets Kramer to summarize the manuscript.
-Kramer is unable to taste food due to the fumigation exposure.
-Dismayed that he cannot enjoy Mackinaw peaches, which are ripe for only two weeks a year, he gives his remaining ones to Newman.
+He is unable to taste food due to the fumigation exposure.
+Dismayed that he cannot enjoy Mackinaw peaches, which are ripe for only two weeks a year, Kramer gives his remaining ones to Newman.

-Jerry is staying at Shelly's apartment but has forgotten his toothbrush; Shelly tells him to use hers.
+Jerry is staying at Shelly's apartment but forgets his toothbrush; Shelly tells him to use hers.
 When he refuses, she throws him out.
-Elaine has her interview at Viking Press and repeats Kramer's manuscript interpretation.
-The publisher approves of the interpretation but rejects her due to the astronomical room charges at the Plaza.

-George finishes off a Mackinaw peach, discarding the pit on the table.
+George finishes off a Mackinaw peach.
 When Paula pops the discarded pit into her mouth to suck out the remaining flavor, he gags with revulsion.
-Kramer's tastebuds return in time for the peaches; however, Newman finishes the last one in front of him.
+Kramer's tastebuds return in time for the peaches, but Newman finishes the last one in front of him.
 Kramer exacts revenge by siccing a bulldog on him.

-Elaine goes to the hotel room to investigate the charges and finds Uncle Leo in a bathrobe.
-Upon seeing her, he confusedly says, "They said they were sending over an Asian woman."
+Elaine has her interview at Viking Press and repeats Kramer's manuscript interpretation.
+The publisher approves of the interpretation but rejects Elaine due to the extravagant room charges at the Plaza.
+Elaine goes to the room, where she finds Uncle Leo in a bathrobe; confused at the sight of her, he comments, "They said they were sending over an Asian woman."